 THE PASSING OF THE BALINESE ROOM PIER, GALVESTON TX

-I have received dozens of emails, texts and phone calls expressing heartfelt condolences.
+I have received dozens of emails, tests and phone calls expressing heartfelt condolences.
 So many people have taken this as a personal loss, as of course, it is.

 Thank all of you for your kind thoughts and wishes.

-One particularly eloquent email was received from Casey Smith, and I think it expresses so well what I have heard from so many of you:
+One particularly eloquent email was received from Casey Smith, and I think it expresses so well what I have heard from so may of you.

 Thanks to Casey and each of you.

 Luckily, there is some insurance in place which will help mitigate the financial loss.
-Of course, we remain at the mercy of the insurance companies and hopefully they will be fair.
+Of course we remain at the mercy of the insurance companies and hopefully they will be fair.
+Negotiations with the Texas General Land Office continue.

 Sincerely,